SpiderDave/SpiderDaveAsm/README.md

 ```

 ## Labels ##
-    Labels must end in a colon.
+    Labels may end in a colon.
 Code can be placed on the same line as labels.
     Anonymous labels are 1 or more "-" or "+" characters.
 These labels will only
     search backwards for "-" and forwards for "+".
 Labels starting with '@' are
     local labels.
 They have limited scope, visible only between non-local labels.